chaoss/augur/docs/new-install.md

 3. If you are already running postgresql on your server you have two choices:
    - Change the port mappings in the `docker-compose.yml` file to match ports for Postgresql not currently in use.
    - Change to variables in `environment.txt` to include the correct values for your local, non-docker-container database.
-4. `sudo docker build -t augur-new -f docker/backend/Dockerfile .` OSX:
+4. `sudo docker build -t augur-new -f docker/backend/Dockerfile .`
 5. `sudo docker compose --env-file ./environment.txt --file docker-compose.yml up` to run the database in a Docker Container or
-   `sudo docker compose --env-file ./environment.txt --file docker-compose.yml up` to connect to an already running database. *Note*: Environment file would be modified to point to an already running database.
+   `sudo docker compose --env-file ./environment.txt --file docker-compose-externalDB.yml up` to connect to an already running database. *Note*: Environment file would be modified to point to an already running database.

 #### Possible Apple Silicon Prerequisites: